codedevotional/articles/naming.md

 Indeed, the bar for changing `trim_whitespace` increases dramatically over time as more and more code comes to depend on the function name.
 Public APIs are versioned for this very reason: dealing with API changes is an expensive process, fraught with peril.
 Handling the requirements change has become difficult and expensive due to a concrete name.

+**GUIDELINE: Resist describing current implementation details in a function name**

+### A rung to rest on: discovering essence

-You have a couple of options.
+Faced with the conundrum of renaming a function with many dependents, you have a couple of options.

-You can change the name and all its dependents throughout your codebase.
+You can change the name where it's defined and everywhere it's used throughout your codebase.
 This works if your tests are robust and there are no message sends that aren't revealed by tests, grepping, or tooling.[^3] and [^4]

-You might decide to live with the lie, implementing the new functionality without changing the function name.
+You might decide to live with the lie, implementing new functionality without changing the function name.
 Your name then professes that the function behaves in a way that it actually doesn't.
 This decision is the quickest to implement.
 It might appease your product team, but in terms of software engineering, it's kicking the can down the road.
 You're accruing technical debt and confusing your peers.

 The cost of code is in the reading.
 Your code will be expensive to read as long as it is poorly named.
 But living with the lie and conceding technical debt, in this case, is the optimist's view.
 Changing a function's behavior to betray its name almost inevitably leads to downstream bugs.
 It's not hard to imagine a future programmer, maybe even you, deciding to trust a name and being burned with bugs when the result of the function defies the promise of its name.
 Once this trust is broken in your codebase, programmers in your organization will feel compelled to dig into the implementation guts of functions all the time to determine what they actually do.
 Working on untrustworthy code is unpleasant and time-consuming.
 Time is money.
 Poorly named functions are expensive.